xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_vendor_experience/index.md

 order: 100
 published: false
 ---
-In a multivendor X-Cart store where the storefront operator/store administrator has enabled moderation for the content of new vendor-created product pages using the addon **Trusted/Non-trusted vendors**, vendors with the status "Non-trusted vendor" have to submit all the new products they create for approval by the store administrator.
+In a multivendor X-Cart store where the storefront operator/store administrator has enabled moderation for the content of new vendor-created product pages using the addon **Trusted/Non-trusted vendors**, vendors who have not been given the status of a "Trusted vendor" have to submit all the new products they create for approval by the store administrator.
+The store administrator reviews each new product and either approves or declines the publication of the product in the product catalog.
+The vendor who has submitted a product for approval can track the product's publication status (sent for approval, approved, declined).
+They can also search/filter their products by the publication status.

 Find out how a non-trusted vendor can: